OfficeDev/office-js-docs-pr.pt-br/docs/testing/debug-add-ins-in-office-online.md

 Para começar:

-- Obtenha uma conta de desenvolvedor do Office 365, se já não tiver uma, ou o acesso a um site do SharePoint.
+- Obtenha uma conta de desenvolvedor do Microsoft 365 se você ainda não tiver um ou tiver acesso a um site do SharePoint.

   > [!NOTE]
-  > Para obter uma assinatura de desenvolvedor gratuita e renovável de 90 dias do Office 365, ingresse no [Programa de Desenvolvedor do Office 365](https://developer.microsoft.com/office/dev-program).
-Confira as instruções passo a passo sobre como participar do Programa para Desenvolvedores do Office 365 e configura sua assinatura em [Documentação do Programa para Desenvolvedores do Office 365](/office/developer-program/office-365-developer-program).
+  > To get a free, 90-day renewable Microsoft 365 developer subscription, join our [Microsoft 365 developer program](https://developer.microsoft.com/office/dev-program).
+See the [Microsoft 365 developer program documentation](/office/developer-program/office-365-developer-program) for step-by-step instructions about how to join the Microsoft 365 developer program and configure your subscription.

-- Configure um catálogo de aplicativos no Office 365 (SharePoint Online).
-Um catálogo de aplicativos é um conjunto de sites dedicado no SharePoint Online, o qual hospeda bibliotecas de documentos para suplementos do Office.
-Se você tiver seu próprio site do SharePoint, poderá configurar uma biblioteca de documentos do catálogo de aplicativos.
-Para obter mais informações, consulte [Publicar suplementos de painel de tarefas e de conteúdo em um catálogo de aplicativos no SharePoint](../publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).
+- Set up an app catalog on SharePoint Online.
+An app catalog is a dedicated site collection in SharePoint Online that hosts document libraries for Office Add-ins.
+If you have your own SharePoint site, you can set up an app catalog document library.
+For more information, see [Publish task pane and content add-ins to an app catalog on SharePoint](../publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).

 ## <a name="debug-your-add-in-from-excel-or-word-on-the-web"></a>Depurar seu suplemento do Excel ou Word na Web